croffler/hugo-test/site/content/sbp/spring-data-repository.markdown

 # Registering XAP repositories using XML-based metadata

-While you can use Springâ€™s traditional `<beans/>` XML namespace to register an instance of your repository implementing `XapRepository` with the container, the XML configuration can be quite verbose as it is general purpose.
+While you can use Spring's traditional `<beans/>` XML namespace to register an instance of your repository implementing `XapRepository` with the container, the XML configuration can be quite verbose as it is general purpose.
 To simplify configuration, XAP Spring Data   provides a dedicated XML namespace.

 To enable Spring searching for repositories, add the configuration in the XML-based metadata: